r-lib/gh/README.md

   - One of `GITHUB_PAT` or `GITHUB_TOKEN` environment variables is used, in this order, as default token.

+## Code of Conduct

+Please note that the gh project is released with a [Contributor Code of Conduct](https://gh.r-lib.org/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## License

 MIT © Gábor Csárdi, Jennifer Bryan, Hadley Wickham